leandrodhs/Pong-Game/README.md

 ## Bugs / Problems
 If the game runs too slow or too fast, try changing the last line `time.sleep()` with a bigger (if the game is too fast) or a smaller number.

-Both players cannot move simoultaneously.
+Both players cannot move simultaneously.